Free no-obligation site survey · Nationwide coverage Contact Us

 Commercial wall coating in Lincoln

 Does your building actually need a coating, or just another repaint?
-That is the first question worth asking, and the answer depends entirely on the wall.
-Commercial wall coating in Lincoln makes sense where masonry has become porous, where render is crazed and patched, or where repeated repaints are failing faster each cycle; in those cases a specified coating system protects the substrate and resets the appearance in one programme.
-Where the wall has a different problem, damp from a defective gutter, render that has lost its bond, masonry that simply wants repointing, a coating is the wrong spend.
+That’s the first question worth asking, and the answer depends entirely on the wall.
+Commercial wall coating in Lincoln makes sense where masonry has become porous, where render is crazed and patched, or where repeated repaints are failing faster each cycle.
+In those cases, a specified coating system protects the substrate and resets the appearance in one programme.
+Where the wall has a different problem, like damp from a defective gutter, render that has lost its bond, or masonry that simply wants repointing, a coating is the wrong spend.
 The only reliable way to tell the difference is to inspect the building before pricing it, which is precisely how we work.

 Lincolnshire stock, from stone to render

-Commercial Wall Coating Lincoln on a Lincoln building
+Commercial Wall Coating & Painting Lincoln on a Lincoln building

 Why we survey first: no two roofs in Lincoln are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 The survey that decides the specification